 The contest had such a great response, The Barnes Firm held a contest for the following sponsored dog.

 Based on such great participation and enthusiasm in the first Shelter to Soldier™™ Dog-Naming Contest, the firm held a second contest for the second of three dogs The Barnes Firm announced they will be sponsoring.
-The winning name, Stevey, was also a name submitted in honor of The Barnes Firm’s founder, Steve Barnes. (see Stevey pictured below on the right)
+The winning name, Stevey, was also a name submitted in honor of The Barnes Firm’s founder, Steve Barnes. (see Stevey pictured above on the right)

 In celebration of the active-duty graduation for the program’s first psychiatric service dog, Shelter to Solider™ hosted a naming contest for the newest addition to the pack of friendly canines.
 Pictured on the right, we are proud to welcome MAJOR as our newest soon-to-be service dog, after his new name placed first in a closely contested vote with “Gunner” and a few other options.